 Increased use of RTM codes can also help to combat the issue of patient engagement and adherence to home physical therapy plans.
 Just as some of us are more apt to stand every hour or to take a walk through the neighborhood when our Apple Watch chimes as us, ensuring patients know that they are accountable for helping collect RTM data can prompt them to stick to their prescribed plans—and in turn, increase the likelihood of adherence.
 In short, this means better care management and better patient outcomes—which is a motivation I think we can all get behind.

 Are there any RTM questions we’ve missed?
 No worries—we have not one but two Ascend sessions dedicated to RTM codes and their value in rehab practice.
-Check out our rockin’ agenda here, and then get your get tickets to the ultimate rehab therapy summit here.

 If you’re unable to join us, feel free to slot your questions into the comment section below and we will do our best to answer them!